Susceptibility of the one-dimensional Ising model: is the singularity at T = 0 an essential one?

 By definition,

 and is found in this situation to be equal to $\textrm{tanh}^l(J\beta)$ \cite{sta}.
 Inserting this result in Eq.
 (4) yields \cite{sta}, \cite{der}

-Since the last term inside the braces is not proportional to $N$, and since tanh$(J\beta)$ is less than one, that term is normally ignored, on the grounds that in the thermodynamic limit it will be negligible in comparison to the term preceding it.
-However, assuming a finite (though otherwise unspecified) value for $N$, this last part can be approximated via a simple series expansion.
-First, note that
+Since the last term inside the braces is not proportional to $N$, and since tanh$(J\beta)$ is less than one for finite $J\beta$, that term is normally ignored, on the grounds that in the thermodynamic limit it will be negligible in comparison to the term preceding it.
+This leads to